-The first strand will consider what different legal reform frameworks mean for sex/gender-differentiated public and social provision.
+The first strand is considering what different legal reform frameworks mean for sex/gender-differentiated public and social provision.
 This topic has received considerable attention in the media recently and tapped into strong feelings and opinions about what role law should play in regulating this field.
-The Future of Legal Gender project will focus on three specific areas of sex/gender-differentiated public and social provision, namely: schools; shelters and refuges; and women’s organisations which limit membership and/or services to women.
+The Future of Legal Gender project is focusing on three specific areas of sex/gender-differentiated public and social provision, namely: schools; shelters and refuges; and women’s organisations which provide membership and/or services to women.

-We will be carrying out interviews with, amongst others, education equality experts/representatives from relevant education associations, members of grassroots women’s organisations and from protective accommodation, such as shelters and refuges.
+We are carrying out interviews with education experts/ representatives from relevant education associations, grassroots women’s organisations and providers of protective accommodation, such as shelters and refuges.

 Implications for advancing equality